 With data from the program at the ready — collected from 20 sensors from installed thermal systems that measure temperature, flow rate and solar flux — the teams had to find a way to use this data to add value for customers using the solar-powered hot water installations.

 Last month, the results were announced, and the successful teams featured several Dal students.
-The champion: Sol-Ops, created by Pedram Abidi (Research Associate, Institute for Big Data Analytics), Parsa Sarshar (Master of Computer Science student and Research Assoicaite in the Institute for Big Data Analytics), and alumnus Mehran Zamani.
+The champion: Sol-Ops, created by Pedram Abidi (Research Associate, Institute for Big Data Analytics), Parsa Sarshar (Master of Computer Science student), and alumnus Mehran Zamani.
 The app optimizes the economical and environmental usage of solar hot water systems by understanding the user’s behaviour patterns and showing them what behaviours should be continued or changed, in order to reduce their hot water system’s energy consumption.
 The team received a $6,500 prize.

 Two teams tied for runner-up.
 The first was PayRays created by student Sam Jawich (Bachelor of Informatics student), with alumni Eric Noel and Majd Hussini.
 The second HFX Smart Solar with team members including PhD students Anh Dang and Shadi Shehadeh with alumni Abidalrahman Moh'd, and Hatem Nassrat.

 The goal of the competition was to support emerging IT talent in identifying opportunities in the energy sector.